Why you should build distributed teams

 A distributed company can also be that bit leaner than their competitors.
 There are no overheads such as office rent, electricity costs, furniture, or even water coolers or snacks to pay for.
 Sure, there are extra travel costs if we want to get together in person, but it's a lot more cost efficient than the traditional in-office working model and we are in control of when and where we meet.

 You might be wondering this whole concept of working remotely is easier said than done.
 How can you build a team culture where team members are scattered across different cities?
 What are the hiring criteria?
-Our Empathy building in remote teams workshop is designed to help organisations promote personal development, inclusion, and emotional intelligence, within a remote and distributed work context.
-In addition, our Engineering better hiring practices workshop will provide you with the background and tools to hire talents and build a diverse inclusive team.
+Our Building inclusive teams workshop is designed to help organisations promote personal development, inclusion, and emotional intelligence, within a remote and distributed work context.

 There are many benefits to why you should build a distributed team, and with the increasing online tools to enable us to do so, we should embrace the new future of work and increase our overall productivity and happiness.Posted on January 13, 2021 by Sarah Tobin